 On the 19th January, at a nature reserve in Hertfordshire (England), another assemblage of dead wild birds was found and tested positive for H5N6.
 Among the 20 submissions, positive results were obtained from mallards, tufted ducks, greylag geese and a common gull.
 Week commencing 22nd January 2018, 12 wild birds tested positive for HPAI H5N6 in Rutland, West Yorkshire and North London (England).
 On the 1st March 2018 a dead buzzard found in Barry (Wales) tested positive for HPAI H5N6.
 On the 23rd of March 2018, a wild buzzard tested positive for HPAI H5N6 in County Antrim, Northern Ireland.

-An‘avian influenza prevention zone’ was declared on the 18th January 2018 to cover the whole of England and on the 25 January 2018 to cover the whole of Wales.
-This means it will be mandatory for all captive bird keepers in this Zone to put enhanced biosecurity measures in place.
-This zone will be in place until further notice and will be kept under regular review as part of APHA's work to monitor the threat of bird flu.
+An ‘avian influenza prevention zone’ was declared on the 18th January 2018 to cover the whole of England and on the 25 January 2018 to cover the whole of Wales.
+This meant it was mandatory for all captive bird keepers in this Zone to put enhanced biosecurity measures in place.
+The prevention zone was lifted on 25th May 2018.
 There are no restrictions on Scottish bird keepers at present.
 Scottish Government are continuing to monitor the situation across the UK and the rest of Europe, with EPIC providing scientific input as required.